bheap/scala-silk/README.md

 ## What is a publishing toolkit ?

-A publishing toolkit enables you to design and develop (in any order you choose) multiple websites and web applications re-using the same components and publishing pipelines.
+A publishing toolkit enables you to design and develop (in any order you choose) multiple websites, web applications and web services re-using the same components and publishing pipelines.

 ## The laws of Synapse